jgagne/id-sp20-ec/README.md

 ### Resources

- -[Web Font Test](http://webfont-test.com) → Test up to three fonts (Google Fonts and/or Websafe fonts)
+- [Web Font Test](http://webfont-test.com) → Test up to three fonts (Google Fonts and/or Websafe fonts)
 - [Snapfont](https://getsnapfont.com) → We help you choose the right font.